Su-yq/CrystalCaption/README.md

 ## Model Evaluation

 The model has been evaluated using ten-fold cross-validation, achieving high accuracy in predicting co-crystal formation.
-The trained models are available in the `Test/model/` directory.

 ## License